Latest RatesLogin

 • CD rate is taxed as ordinary income, not in tax-advantaged account.
 If you want to simulate a tax-advantaged CD, just be sure to set all taxes to 0%.

-• I Bond rates as purchased today (May 02, 2024) with fixed rate NaN%.
+• I Bond rates as purchased today (November 04, 2024) with fixed rate 1.2%.
 More details on I Bond rates is available on our I Bonds Rate Page.

 Limitations: